AcceDe-Web/accordion/README.md

 ### HTML

 Basic HTML structure with a heading containing a button and the element to display.
 Headings can be any `hx` from `h1` to `h6` or an element with `role="heading"` and `aria-level` attributes.
-The headings and panels must be enclosed in a common element used to initiate the script.
+The headings and panels must be enclosed in a common element used to initiate the script. `aria-controls` attribute can be replaced with `data-controls` if necessary.

 #### HTML structure